onera/Cassiopee/Geom/doc/source/Geom_IBM.rst

 .. py:function:: Geom.IBM.snearFactor(tb,sfactor)

-    Multiply the snears in the geometry defined by tree tb by a factor.
-Exists also in place (_snearFactor).
+    Multiply the snears in the geometry defined by tb by a factor.
+Exists also as in-place (_snearFactor).

-    :param tb: geometry
+    :param tb: geometry tree
     :type  tb: [zone, list of zones, tree]
     :param sfactor: multiplying factor
-    :type sfactor: real
+    :type sfactor: float
     :return: same as input

     *Example of use:*